 It's also likely that you'll be much more flexible than older colleagues who have family and other responsibilities - show an enthusiasm to work unusual hours and weekends to show your dedication and commitment.

 Not the right cover letter for you?
-Check out our
+Check out our other free templates

 and download the one that suits you.